Food Polka

 February 20, 2016 by Food Polka

 As I started exploring my Polish food memories, there was a moment when I realized many Polish dish names have pretty negative associations.
-Let’s take “Mizeria”, a simple dinner side dish, which basically translates to “Misery”.
+Let’s take “Mizeria”, a simple dinner side green cucumber dish, which basically translates to “Misery”.
 Mizeria consists of two main ingredients.
-Sour cream and green cucumbers.
+Sour cream and green cucumbers 🥒🥒.
 That’s it.
-The sour cream was sometimes swapped for similar dairy products like kefir, buttermilk or yogurt, if they were available.
-Or some people used heavy cream instead.
-To add a boost of […]
+The sour cream was sometimes swapped for similar dairy products like kefir, buttermilk, or yogurt if they were available.
+Some people used heavy cream instead.
+To add a […]

 Categories: Apetizer, California Cuisine, Cucumbers, Culinary Writing, Diary Product, Dill, Dinner, Editorial, Food Art, Food Photography, Food Styling, Garlic, Lemon, Lunch, Polish Cuisine, Potatoes, Published by Marta Fowlie, Recipe Development, Resourceful Cooking, Salad, Snack, Vegeterian, Yogurt, Yogurt • Tags: creative food stylist los angeles, dressing made from scratch, food photographer los angeles, food styling los angeles, food stylist los angeles, green cucumber recipe, helathy salad, home made dressing, lean cuisine, light food, persian cucumbers, personal chef LA, pickling cucumbers, privet chef in LA, published by Marta Fowlie, refreshement